Sinar/sinar.github.io/_posts/2015-03-26-projects-list.markdown

 title: Sinar Project's project page on github
 ---

-This page exist so that people finding us on github can find out how to help sinar project.
-We don't only build software, we also have social audits and also running events.
+This page exists so that people looking for us on github can find out how to help sinar project.
+We don't only build software, we also have social audits and running events.
 Here we only focus on our software.

-This is our currently active project, some we work with upstream developer
+These are our current active projects.
+Some are the fruits of collaboration with upstream developers.

 * Billwatcher
   * URL: [http://billwatcher.sinarproject.org](http://billwatcher.sinarproject.org)